All matters regarding league play are governed by the Bylaws, Rules and Regulations that were voted on and approved at the AGM.

 209 SCHEDULED GAMES:

 Preliminary schedules will be sent to the teams/clubs at the start of the season for review.
-Teams/Clubs will have approx two weeks to review the proposed schedule.
+Teams/Clubs will have a few weeks to review the proposed schedule.
+(VP of Admin will specify when filled out schedules need to be returned).
 In the event a match day/time is unacceptable, then an immediate request must be made to the opposing team/club.
-The Home club can change the date and update Got Sport, if both teams agree, during the draft rescheduling period.
+The Home club can change the date and update Got Sport, if both teams agree, during the draft rescheduling period as long as the rescheduled game has a specific date and that date fits into limits the board has established for that age group’s seasonal year.
 If teams cannot reach an agreement, they shall notify the VP Admin who will assist.

-- b) Game change requests, where both coaches agree, made more than 3 weeks in advance of the game date and entered in Got Sport, will be approved.
-Any game within 21 days that has both teams approval will be approved only if there is no referee assigned.
-For reschedule requests within 21 days of game date, a $25 fee will be assessed and the request will not be considered until the fee is paid.
-No game will be moved within 21 days of game date if referees have been assigned.
-Where there is a disagreement of the requested change of scheduling of the game, or a failure to respond, the game will stay as scheduled.
+- b) Game change requests, where both coaches agree, made more than 3 weeks in advance of the game date and entered in Got Sport, as long as the reschedule date and time is acceptable to the league, will be approved.
+Any reschedule request within 21 days that has both teams approval may be rescheduled as long as the reschedule date and time is acceptable to the league, additionally for reschedule requests within 21 days of game date, a $25 fee may be assessed and the request will not be considered until the fee is paid.
+When there is a disagreement of the requested change of scheduling of the game, or a failure to respond, the game will stay as scheduled.
 It is the responsibility of the coach who wants to change the date of the game to get the home team to make the request, and get the away team to log in and agree.
 No game will be left unscheduled, teams cannot decide to indefinitely postpone a game or forfeit rules will apply.
 If proper rescheduling procedures are followed and the referee is notified by USA, within 48 hours of the match, it will not be necessary to pay the referee.

 - c) Rescheduled Games: All rescheduled games, due to unplayable fields, lightning, or other events out of the team’s/club control must be rescheduled within 15 days of the original game date at a time mutually agreed to by the Coaches.
 USA will require the teams to use the normal Got Sport process of entering a game change request to get the game rescheduled.
 The schedule will be updated by USA reflecting the revised date and time.
 In the event the coaches cannot agree on the date and time of the game, it will remain unplayed, unless one team is willing to forfeit (without any financial penalty since the game is not scheduled).